Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 occurs when a person holds two contradictory attitudes or thoughts
 (referred to as cognitions).Smokers know smoking leads to lung cancer. `637` Way to modify cognition.
-- **Social cognition** The cognitive processes by which people understand and make sense of others and themselves.
+- **Social cognition** The cognitive processes by which people understand and make sense of others and themselves.
 - **schemas** Sets of cognitions about people and social experiences. schema for “teacher,”
 - **Impression Formation** The process by which an individual organizes information about another person to form an overall impression of that person.
-- **central traits** The major traits considered in forming impressions of others.
+- **central traits** The major traits considered in forming impressions of others.
 - Happy people form more favorable impressions and make more positive judgments than people who are in a bad mood
 - **Attribution theory** The theory of